Book a home measuring appointment

 Blue is the colour of many uniforms chosen by companies to instil a sense of corporate responsibility and authority whilst still being approachable.
 After all, dark blue is friendlier and softer than black.
 Many schools opt for blue uniforms and depending on the tone, it is thought to be able to help children concentrate, as well as open their minds to discussion and the sharing of ideas.

 Despite its positive qualities, many people consider blue to be cold, unfriendly and a bit sterile.
 In the West, it’s associated with sadness and feeling low, hence the term ‘feeling blue’.
 When we see blue food (and that doesn’t happen very often, does it?) we instinctively think it’s poisonous and unpleasant.
 Perhaps because of this or perhaps because when we’re lost in thought, we’re not focusing on our stomachs, blue is an appetite suppressant.
 So, in its vibrant guise, not the best choice of colour for a dining space although the family silver will look fabulous against the backdrop of an intense, deep blue.

 The trick then, as with all colours, is to choose the right tone for your home.
 Maybe a bright blue to complement a white wall, or a darker blue to help promote relaxation in a bedroom.

 The palest duck-egg, powder and baby blues are soft, gentle and ethereal and work beautifully as an all-over colour in almost any space.
-Fabrics such as our Seashore (Flax), Blue Moon (Silk) and Mist (Cotton Weave) will conjure up associations with expansive, rain-wash skies and are great teamed with deeper blues, white and other pastel tones.
+Fabrics such as our Flax Seashore and Silk Blue Moon will conjure up associations with expansive, rain-wash skies and are great teamed with deeper blues, white and other pastel tones.